 The Fund Financial Statements of the District are organized into funds, each of which is considered to be a separate accounting entity.
 Fund accounting is designed to demonstrate legal compliance and to aid management by segregating transactions related to specific District functions or activities.
 Each fund is accounted for by providing a separate set of self-balancing accounts that comprise its assets, deferred outflows of resources, liabilities, deferred inflows of resources, fund equity, revenues, and expenditures/expenses.
 Funds are organized into three categories: governmental, proprietary, and fiduciary.
 Major individual governmental funds and enterprise funds are reported as separate columns in the Fund Financial Statements.
-The District did not have any proprietary or fiduciary funds as of December 31, 2018 or for the thirteen month period ended December 31, 2018.
+The District did not have any proprietary or fiduciary funds as of December 31, 2019 or for the year then ended.